sajaalmuraqtn/EcommerceFlutterApp/README.md

 When internet returns:

-App detects connectivity.
+- App detects connectivity.

-It uploads the pending data to Firebase.
+- It uploads the pending data to Firebase.

-Updates syncStatus to 0.
+- Updates syncStatus to 0.

 This ensures zero data loss and a smooth offline-first experience.

-🔹 Firebase Firestore
+### 🔹 Firebase Firestore

-Used as the cloud backend:
+- Used as the cloud backend:

-Saves all product documents.
+- Saves all product documents.

-Provides real-time access when online.
+- Provides real-time access when online.

-Used for syncing local data with the cloud.
+- Used for syncing local data with the cloud.

-🔹 Cloudinary
+### 🔹 Cloudinary

 Used to handle image uploading, returning a secure image URL stored in both SQLite and Firebase.

 Benefits:

-Fast global CDN.
+- Fast global CDN.

-Unlimited transformations.
+- Unlimited transformations.

-Very stable free tier for development.
+- Very stable free tier for development.

-🔹 Connectivity Plus

-Used to detect:

-Online status

-Offline mode

-WiFi vs Mobile Data